1953 Alabama Crimson Tide football team: Mississippi State

 On homecoming in Tuscaloosa, the Crimson Tide battled the Mississippi State Maroons to a 7–7 tie at Denny Stadium after a 26-yard Bobby Luna field goal was blocked as time expired.
 After a three-yard Jackie Parker run gave the Maroons a 7–0 lead in the second, Alabama tied the game on a two-yard Thomas Tharp run in the third quarter.
-The tie brought Alabama's all-time record against Mississippi State to 28–7–3.